-If a student changes enrollment status after he or she has received a refund based on financial aid, he or she may be required to repay all or part of the aid received to Houghton College or to the appropriate federal or state aid programs.
-Students receiving federal aid who change enrollment status or withdraw from the college will have federal aid adjusted in accordance with formulas prescribed by the Federal Title IV Program.
+If a student changes enrollment status after receiving a refund based on financial aid, the student may be required to repay all or part of the aid received to Houghton College or to the appropriate federal or state aid programs.
+Students receiving federal aid who change enrollment status or withdraw from the College will have federal aid adjusted in accordance with formulas prescribed by the Federal Title IV Program.

-A student who withdraws from Houghton College receives only the balance that remains on his or her account after the appropriate refund calculations have been made by the Student Financial Services Office in accordance with the Return of Federal Title IV Funds Policy below.
+Students who withdraw from Houghton College receive only the balance remaining on the student account after the appropriate refund calculations have been made by the Student Financial Services Office in accordance with the Return of Federal Title IV Funds Policy below.

-A student's withdrawal date is the date on which the student began the institution's withdrawal process or officially notified the institution of intent to withdraw or the midpoint of the period for a student who leaves without notifying the institution.
+A student's withdrawal date is the date on which the student began the institution's withdrawal process or officially notified the institution of intent to withdraw; for a student who leaves without notifying the institution, the midpoint of the period is used as the withdrawal date.
 The refund charts for our semester and modular programs are below.